Join our Board

 - Presenting at a conference on how to start your own bi+ group

-- Tabling at a conference (as seen to the right), sharing merch and resources
+- Tabling at a conference (as seen above), sharing merch and resources

 - Sitting in a monthly board meeting checking in with each other about how we’re doing, both professionally and personally